bhelfert/rootyphp/README.md

 objects are used.
 As Rootyphp's task description contains some rounding errors in its amortization table, the values calculated by this project will differ a bit due to having less rounding errors.

-If you have any questions please do not hesitate to contact me via <sevenlist@web.de>.
+If you have any questions please do not hesitate to contact me via <bastian.helfert@gmail.com.

 How to run/use the application
 ------------------------------